Associate Professor, School of Pharmacy and Health Sciences

 - PhD, Temple University

-Dr. Iwuchukwu teaches and conducts research as an active member of the Department of Pharmaceutical Sciences at Fairleigh Dickinson University’s School of Pharmacy and Health Sciences.
-A Pharmacist Scientist with Ph.D. in Pharmaceutical Sciences, specialization in Drug Metabolism and Pharmacokinetics/Medicinal Chemistry, from Temple University School of Pharmacy in Philadelphia, Pennsylvania.
-She completed an NIH T-32 cardiovascular pharmacogenomics focused training fellowship in Clinical Pharmacology at Vanderbilt University in Nashville, TN, serving as Chief fellow for the 2014/2015 academic year and receiving the 2015 Clinical Pharmacology Fellows Teaching Award.
-She completed and received her certification in the NIH sponsored Principles of Clinical Pharmacology course for the 2015 academic cycle.
-After her training, she transitioned to academic pharmacy.
+Dr. Iwuchukwu is a member of the Pharmaceutical Sciences Department at the School of Pharmacy and Health Sciences.
+A Pharmacist Scientist with a Ph.D. in Pharmaceutical Sciences, specialization in Drug Metabolism and Pharmacokinetics, from Temple University School of Pharmacy in Philadelphia, Pennsylvania.
+She completed an NIH T-32 cardiovascular pharmacogenomics-focused training fellowship in Clinical Pharmacology at Vanderbilt University in Nashville, TN, serving as Chief fellow and receiving the 2015 Fellows Teaching Award.

 Important Note: Faculty profiles may include links to one or more non-FDU websites, including websites self-maintained by faculty to provide additional information about their publications, scholarly pursuits, and other information of interest.
 If you click on these links, you will be leaving the FDU-maintained website and will be directed to a site that is not under the control of FDU.
 FDU is not responsible for the content or accessibility of linked non-FDU websites.
 If, however, you experience a problem with the content or accessibility of a linked website, please contact us using the information on our Accessibility page.